Bayesian optimisation for fast approximate inference in state-space models with intractable likelihoods: Implementation details

 \section{Implementation details}

-\textit{GPO algorithm:} We make use of the GPy package \citep{gpy2014} for calculating the GP predictive posterior and estimating the GP prior hyperparameters.
+\textit{\textsc{gpo} algorithm:} We make use of the GPy package \citep{gpy2014} for calculating the \textsc{gp} predictive posterior and estimating the \textsc{gp} prior hyperparameters.
 In this paper, we assume a zero prior mean function $m(\theta)=0$ and a combination of the bias and the Mat\'{e}rn 5/2 covariance functions.
 This choice corresponds to a prior for the log-posterior with some non-zero mean and two continuous derivatives.
 These are reasonable assumptions as this kind of smoothness is assumed in the Laplace approximation.
-We estimate the hyperparameters using \textit{empirical Bayes} (EB), i.e.\ by optimising the marginal likelihood with respect to $\lambda$.
+We estimate the hyperparameters using \textit{empirical Bayes} (\textsc{eb}), i.e.\ by optimising the marginal likelihood with respect to $\lambda$.
+More advanced schemes that marginalise over the hyperparameters using slice sampling \citep{MurrayAdamsMacKay2010} or \textsc{smc} \citep{SvenssonDahlinSchon2015} can be used within \textsc{sga} as well.

 For the acquisition rule in \eqref{eq:gpo:aqoptimisation}, we use $\zeta=0.01$ and $\Sigma=0.01 \mathbf{I}_p$.
-We initialise the GPO algorithm using $L=50$ samples obtained using Latin hypercube sampling with the implementation written by Abraham Lee available at \url{https://pypi.python.org/pypi/pyDOE}.
-The optimisation problems in Lines~8 and 11 in Algorithm~\ref{alg:GPOABC} are solved using the DIRECT implementation written by Joerg M.\ Gablonsky, available from \url{https://pypi.python.org/pypi/DIRECT/}.
+We initialise the \textsc{gpo} algorithm using $L=50$ samples obtained using Latin hypercube sampling with the implementation written by Abraham Lee available at \url{https://pypi.python.org/pypi/pyDOE}.
+The optimisation problems in Lines~8 and 11 in Algorithm~\ref{alg:GPOABC} are solved using the \textsc{direct} implementation written by Joerg M.\ Gablonsky, available from \url{https://pypi.python.org/pypi/DIRECT/}.
 Finally for Line~12, we make use of the Python implementation by Per A. Brodtkorb available at \url{https://pypi.python.org/pypi/Numdifftools}.

-\textit{Section~\ref{sec:results:Gaussian}:} We use $N=2,000$ particles in GPO-SMC and $N=2,000$ particles with the Gaussian density with tolerance level $\epsilon=0.20$ and $\psi(x)=x$ in GPO-SMC-ABC to produce the results in Figure~\ref{fig:example1-posteriors}.
-We run the GPO algorithms for $K=450$ iterations after the initialisation and re-estimate the hyperparameters of the GP prior every $25$th iteration.
-The search space for the GPO algorithm $\Theta_{\text{GPO}}$ is given by $\mu \in (0,1)$, $\phi \in (0,1)$ and $\sigma_v \in (0.01,1)$.
+\textit{Section~\ref{sec:results:Gaussian}:} We use $N=2,000$ particles in \textsc{gs} and $N=2,000$ particles with the Gaussian density with tolerance level $\epsilon=0.20$ and $\psi(x)=x$ in \textsc{gsa} to produce the results in Figure~\ref{fig:example1-posteriors}.
+We run the \textsc{gpo} algorithms for $K=450$ iterations after the initialisation and re-estimate the hyperparameters of the \textsc{gp} prior every $25$th iteration.
+The search space for the \textsc{gpo} algorithm $\Theta_{\text{GPO}}$ is given by $\mu \in (0,1)$, $\phi \in (0,1)$ and $\sigma_v \in (0.01,1)$.
 We use the following prior densities

 where $\mathcal{TN}_{(a,b)}(\cdot)$ denotes a truncated Gaussian distribution on $[a,b]$, $\mathcal{G}(a,b)$ denotes the Gamma distribution with mean $a/b$.